Quantum decoherence and relaxation in long-baseline neutrino data: Results

 \subsection{Comparing our results with previous bounds}

-In this section we compare the results of our combined analyses with some previous bounds on $\gamma_0$ from the literature.
-These bounds are presented at Table~\ref{table:summary-tableNO}.
-Most of them are based on phenomenological analyses of published data: ({\it i})~Ref.~\cite{Lisi:2000zt}, at 90$\%$ C.L., using Super-Kamiokande data; ({\it ii})~Ref.~\cite{deOliveira:2013dia}, at 68$\%$ C.L., using MINOS data; ({\it iii})~Ref.~\cite{Gomes:2016ixi}, at 95\% C.L., using KamLAND data; and ({\it iv})~Ref.~\cite{Coloma:2018idr}, at 95$\%$ C.L., using IceCube and DeepCore data.
-We also include the bounds, at 90\% C.L., from a sensitivity analysis for DUNE, under two different flux configurations (Ref.~\cite{Gomes:2018inp}).
-All these bounds are for the normal mass hierarchy.
-However, since some of them are based on different confidence levels, we can only perform comparisons in terms of orders of magnitude.
+In this section we compare our results with some previous bounds on $\gamma_0$ from the literature, which are presented at Table~\ref{table:summary-tableNO}.
+These bounds are coming from phenomenological or sensitivity analyses of data from Super-Kamiokande~\cite{Lisi:2000zt}, MINOS~\cite{deOliveira:2013dia}, KamLAND~\cite{Gomes:2016ixi}, IceCube/DeepCore~\cite{Coloma:2018idr}, and DUNE~\cite{Gomes:2018inp} (under two different configurations).
+All these results considered the normal mass hierarchy, but were based on different confidence levels, which allow comparisons in terms of orders of magnitude only.

-We observe that for $n = -2$ we obtained the best limits on $\gamma_0$ in the literature, for any of the cases analyzed.
-Our constraints are one order of magnitude better than the previous bounds using MINOS data and three (five) orders of magnitude better than the bounds for DeepCore (IceCube) data.
+Our results for $n = -2$ are the best constraints for $\gamma_0$ in the literature, for any of the cases analysed, $\gamma_0 \sim 10^{-23}$ GeV.
+We obtained limits one order of magnitude better than the previous best bound~\cite{deOliveira:2013dia}, for MINOS, and three (five) orders of magnitude better than for DeepCore (IceCube)~\cite{Coloma:2018idr}.

-For $n = 0$, the most stringent of our bounds, is better than or similar to the bounds from the data of long-baseline and atmospheric experiments, except from the IceCube data.
-Our bounds for this value of $n$ does not exclude the inferred value of Ref.~\cite{Coelho:2017zes}, which is $(2.3 \pm 1.1) \times 10^{-23}$ GeV.
-However, this value is already excluded by the limits from IceCube data and could be excluded by DUNE, accordingly to the sensitivity analysis from Ref.~\cite{Gomes:2018inp}.
-The sensitivity for the high energy flux configuration of DUNE would result in the best limit on $\gamma_0$ for $n = 0$.
+For the energy independent scenarios ($n = 0$), our bounds on $\gamma_0$ ($\sim 10^{-23}$~GeV) are better than or similar to the bounds from the data of other experiments, except from the IceCube data, which is the best limit by one order of magnitude.
+Hence, our result does not exclude the inferred value of Ref.~\cite{Coelho:2017zes}, which claims that a decoherence of strength $(2.3 \pm 1.1) \times 10^{-23}$~GeV could solve a previous tension on $\theta_{23}$ measurements between NOvA and T2K.
+However, that value was already excluded by the limits from IceCube data and could be excluded by DUNE, accordingly to the sensitivity analysis from Ref.~\cite{Gomes:2018inp}.
+It is expected that the sensitivity for the high energy flux configuration of DUNE would result in the best limit on $\gamma_0$ for energy independent decoherence, by one order of magnitude better than the IceCube limit.

+We also point out that, for $n = 0$, there is an interesting tension between the IceCube and our results.
+The non-zero best-fit values of $\gamma_0$ we obtained, with significance ranging from 68\% to 90\%~C.L.
+(Figure~\ref{fig:1d.gamma_0.c1.c2.c3.minos.comb.t2k}) are excluded by the IceCube limit (at 95\%~C.L.).
+This conflict could be clarified by another analysis, for instance, by the future DUNE experiment.

 Concerning the results for $n = +2$, our bounds are comparable to the previous bounds from the analyses of MINOS and DeepCore data.
 The best limits, however, are from the analyses of Super-Kamiokande and IceCube data, which are around three and six orders of magnitude, respectively, more stringent than our bounds.